voicegain/platform/ANNOUNCE.md

+### Defect

+**Sign-up form is currently not functioning.**

+ Fix should be available later today.
+Please visit us later if your intent is to sign up for Voicegain services.

 ### Maintenance release 1.25.1 is scheduled for 3/9/2021 between 6pm and 9pm CST.

 This release has fixes for the following issues: